API Tutorial

 We can open the project in our favorite code editor or IDE, for this tutorial we will be using PhPStorm IDE.

-All IDEs and Editors should be okay to use since Pionia is powered by PHP that is supported by most of the IDEs.
+All IDEs and Editors should be supported for use since Pionia is powered by PHP that is supported by most of the IDEs.

 For explanation of the directories and scripts, please refer to the Structure Section of this documentation.